 This palm oil free vegan bars recipe requires a healthy mix of nuts, dried fruits, oats, and pure maple syrup.
 Mix, bake, cool, and cut.
 That’s all you need to do!
+It uses just one bowl.
 There are dozens of snack bars on grocery store shelves.
 However, when you read the labels, you’ll find many granola, protein, and snack type bars contain palm oil.

 Sometimes you’ll see Palm Oil or Palm Kernel Oil on the label.
 Other times it will be hiding in derivatives such as Glycerin, Glycerine, Vegetable Glycerin, and Tocopherols.